How to Visit Colombia’s Rosario Islands from Cartagena

 Budget Friendly Accommodations

-There aren’t any really cheap places to stay in the islands.
+There aren’t any truly cheap places to stay in the islands.

 However, if you’re on a tighter budget and have the time, it’s totally worth spending a bit more to stay somewhere out here for a night or two and skimping somewhere else during your trip if you want to do an overnight stay at a beach during your time in Cartagena.